OmniBrew/sw5e-data/text/en/manual/choose-a-species.md

 ---
 title: 1.
 Choose a Species
 ---
-Every character belongs to a species, one of the many intelligent humanoid species in the Mass Effect Universe.
+Every character belongs to a species, one of the many intelligent humanoid species in the Star Wars Universe.
 The most common player character species are asari, humans, krogan, salarians, and turians.
 The [species](/species) section provides more information about each available species.